How to Use a Bus System to Edit Multiple Dialogue Tracks in Fairlight

 What Is a Bus?

 Although things can get quickly complicated, the concept of a bus is just a group of audio channels that you can adjust as one unit.
-I like to think of a bus as a video adjustment layer that’s specific to audio.
-That just means if you have multiple audio channels you want to edit with the same approach, you can make the adjustments to the designated bus instead of making the changes to each individual channel.
+I like to of a bus as a video adjustment layer that’s specific to audio.
+That just means if you have multiple audio channels you want to edit with the approach, you can make the adjustments to the designated bus instead of making the changes to each individual channel.

 When to Use a Bus

 Because the of a bus is to group channels together, it’s a good idea to have the levels roughly mixed.
 They don’t need to be perfect or anything, but they should just sound good to you.
 You can always go back and adjust the channel levels to fine-tune the mix.
 But as a general rule, rough mix the tracks that you want to group together.
-It makes a world of difference.
+It makes a of difference.
 That way, if you need to adjust the volume, you can use the bus to do that.

 How to Set Up a Bus in Fairlight